skyglass-examples/customer-management-keycloak/README.md

-## Step-03: Create "customer-management:1.0.0" docker image and push it to docker hub
+## Step-03: Create "customer-management:1.0.0" Docker Image and push it to Docker Hub:

 - go back to the root directory of this github repository